tensorpudding/cosc3380-group4-themepark/README.md

 The server should start automatically and a new browser tab will open to `localhost:7035`.
 You may need to add NuGet packages manually.

 ## Using the app

+The production deployment of our application is located at [https://cosc3380group4.moorman.xyz](https://cosc3380group4.moorman.xyz).
+All logins work the same there as they do for a local deployment using our DB dump.

 After opening the browser to the `localhost:7035` page, you will be greeted with a landing page with login options on the top-right corner.
 By logging into accounts with the customer role, users will be able to scroll to "Tickets" and enter the ticket reservation page, allowing them to view their ticket reservations, cancel their reservations, and place new ones for future dates.